 Since corporate income taxes were considered "excise" taxes (taxes on the sale, or production for sale, of specific goods), the Supreme Court’s ruling did not apply to them.
 In a June 16, 1909 address to Congress, President William Howard Taft proposed simultaneous actions: a constitutional amendment allowing the federal government to levy a personal income tax and a separate federal tax on corporate income.
 The Corporation Excise Tax Act of 1909 imposed a 1% tax on corporate income above $5,000.
 On Feb.
 3, 1913, Congress passed the 16th Amendment, giving Congress the "power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States…"

 From 1909 - the first year the federal government levied a separate corporate income tax - to 1935, corporations paid a fixed percentage of their income in taxes regardless of how much they made (although taxes were usually exempted for the first several thousand dollars).
-From 1936 to today, the number of federal corporate income tax brackets has increased from two to eight.
-Corporations today pay a 15% tax rate on the first $50,000 in income, up to 35% on all income above $18.33 million.
-The corporate income tax reached its peak in 1968-1969, when all income over $25,000 was taxed at a rate of 52.8%.
+From 1936 to today, the number of federal corporate income tax brackets has varied from one to eight.
+Corporations today pay a 21% tax rate on income, regardless of their size or revenue.

 (click to enlarge image)